-Nearby were extra-long queues of people trying to get into one of the greatest art galleries in the world, the Uffizi, while around the corner were rivers of people trying to cross the Ponte Vecchio, the little bridge lined with jewellery shops that’s been the subject of numerous photos, paintings and sketches over the centuries.
+Nearby were extra-long queues of people trying to get into one of the greatest art galleries in the world, the Uffizi, while around the corner were rivers of people attempting to cross the Ponte Vecchio, the little bridge lined with jewellery shops that’s been the subject of numerous photos, paintings and sketches over the centuries.

 We began with the Duomo, just a few steps away from our central hotel, the charming Hotel dei Macchiaioli.
 The marble-clad cathedral dates mainly from the 14th century and looks particularly majestic lit up at night, when all forms of Florentine life, from hawkers to young lovers, hang about bathed in its spotlights.
 It was early in the morning, though, when we headed for its red-tiled dome – the city’s legendary trademark – and the viewing platform at its peak.

 Come early evening we ventured to the other side of the Arno and up the hill to the Piazzale Michelangelo.
-At first glance it wasn’t particularly promising – more like a car park full of grim souvenir stalls.
-But there was a stately copy of David to admire and a cocktail bar where the romantic gathered to watch the sun setting over the city.
+At first glance it wasn’t particularly promising – more like a car park full of grim souvenir stalls – but there was a stately copy of David to admire and a cocktail bar where the romantic gathered to watch the sun setting over the city.
 Plenty were there at the magical hour, as the late evening sun painted golden hues over the historic buildings below.
 With darkness, the lights came on and made the city sparkle.
+We walked back down into town and crossed the Ponte alle Grazie for excellent views of the Ponte Vecchio at night, catching some fine reflections in the river.

 After all that climbing, eating well at the Ristorante Frescobaldi and consuming more than a few cocktails at the Savoy Hotel on the ever-busy Piazza della Repubblica, we slept very well.

-The gardens, originally laid out in the 16th century, were remarkably quiet for Florence.
-We explored a number of different sections, including an avenue of cypress trees, a walled knights’ garden and a delightful ornamental pond.
+The next day saw us crossing the Ponte alla Carraia to the busy Oltarno district, through the back streets and on to the Giardino di Boboli behind the Palazzo Pitti.
+The gardens, originally laid out in the 16th century, were remarkably quiet for Florence and we explored a number of different sections, including an avenue of cypress trees, a walled knights’ garden and a delightful ornamental pond.
 The shade came in handy with the sun beating down and we again discovered some excellent views over the city.

 We enjoyed lunch and made our way back to the Piazza della Signoria, where the Palazzo Vecchio stands imperiously to one side.
 The home of the city’s government, complete with obligatory tower, we were there to join the Secret Passages tour.

 Our excellent guide took us up a secret staircase within the building’s extra-thick walls, designed to be an escape route for the powerful elite, and into some remarkable rooms.
 These included the stunningly decorated Study of Francesco I, with walls lined with paintings that concealed cupboards and a secret door.
-Beyond lay the small Treasury room of his father Cosimo I.
+Beyond lay the small Treasury room of his father Cosimo I. We ventured into the vast and palatial hall known as the Salone dei Cinquecento, where the city’s rulers met.
+Today it’s hung with the most dramatic paintings of battle scenes you’ll find anywhere.
+Our tour ended in the roof of the building, above the Salone, where we saw the massive wooden trusses that hold the ceiling of the ancient hall firmly in place.

 We didn’t spend all our time high above the busy streets of Florence.
 For example, we enjoyed the Basilica di Santa Croce, with its tombs of famous Florentines, exquisitely decorated chapels and peaceful cloisters.
 We relished the tiny but sumptious Magi Chapel in the Palazzo Medici Riccardi, and the Savoy royal family’s state rooms at the Palazzo Pitti.